Stanley Rodillians RUFC Safeguarding Policy

 • Making sexually explicit comments or sharing sexually explicit material.

-11. Stanley Rodillians RUFC RFC manages the changing facilities and arranges for them to be supervised by two DBS checked adults of the appropriate gender for the players using the facilities.
+11. Stanley Rodillians RUFC manages the changing facilities and arranges for them to be supervised by two DBS checked adults of the appropriate gender for the players using the facilities.
 Stanley Rodillians RUFC ensures that all its coaches, parents, officials and spectators are aware that adults must not change at the same time, using the same facilities as children.

 12. Stanley Rodillians RUFC will ensure that its coaches [and team managers] will receive the support and training considered appropriate to their position and role.
 The RFU “Managing Challenging Behaviour” Policy has been adopted and circulated amongst the club workforce both, voluntary and paid.